santagaz/forcer/README.md

         find . -type f -name '*.profile' -exec sed -i '' s/username_org1/username_org2/ {} +

     * API version differences between orgs can create issues
-    * Salesforce updates can make your current project folder undeployable sometimes
+    * Salesforce updates can make current project folder undeployable sometimes
     * other problems requiring modification of XML files

 4. Contributors may encounter problems with bundler and code-climate if run rspec.
 The easiest solution is to comment out